lkesteloot/unsong/unsong.md

 The second today, he’d been suspicious that it would ring again at the same time, so he’d called an interpreter to the Oval Office.
 At 7:38 PM, the interpreter had picked it up.
 “Allo,” the interpreter had said, then started looking more and more puzzled.
 “This isn’t Russian,” he had said.
 Then, “This isn’t related to any language I know.”
 Then, “I don’t think this is a real language.”
 A few hours later he’d sent over an analysis from the State Department, which concluded that the “language” consisted of the names of the capitals of various 16th-century European countries, arranged in seemingly random combinations.

 Today today, Nixon hadn’t bothered.
 He just sat in the Oval Office doing work.
 He had been meeting with a man from the Weather Bureau, who wanted to tell him that the clouds were forming ominous patterns.
 Nixon hadn’t bought it.
-“I’m the [expletive deleted] President of the United States,” he had told the man, “Do you want me to [expletive deleted] tell you if it’s a cold front or a warm front?”
+“I’m the [open-bracket]expletive deleted] President of the United States,” he had told the man, “Do you want me to [open-bracket]expletive deleted] tell you if it’s a cold front or a warm front?”

 The man had clarified that he meant <i>really</i> ominous patterns.
 Like, some big thunderstorms in the Rockies were starting to develop high anvil-like peaks – which was within normal variability for this time of year  – but also starting to develop domes and minarets and flying buttresses – which weren’t.
 And although the Doppler radar didn’t have good enough resolution to be sure, some of the buttresses were starting to look like they might have gargoyles on them.